reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 * `attributes` would return the fields to be retrieved for the associated model.
 * `required` if returned false would define `OUTER JOIN`, but if returned true then it will define `INNER JOIN`.

-Finally, we have also defined `exclude` to exclude a given attribute from the final result as we don’t want to retrieve `managedBy` attribute since we have defined a `children` attribute now.
+Finally, we have also defined `exclude` to exclude a given attribute from the final result as we don’t want to retrieve `managedBy` attribute since we have defined a `children` attribute now in the same `employee.controller.js`.

 ```javascript
 attributes: {